Photo Courtesy of Christina Benton

-When you meet Christina Benton, you meet a farmer who not only grows Read More
+When you meet Christina Benton, you meet a farmer who not Read More

 We are thrilled and honored to announce a new partnership at the Urban Farm at Aldersgate.
 Wisdom and Cherie Jzar, founders and owners of Deep Roots CPS Farm, will manage the Urban Farm at Aldersgate over the next 6 months as we develop a longer-term transition plan.
 Under Wisdom and Cherie’s mentorship, Sam Hargrove will help manage the daily operations of the farm.